ryan-heslin/modest_PRAWject/readme.txt

 Each program works by configuring several environment variables needed to initialize an insance of Reddit's PRAW class.
-Two of these, REDDIT_USERNAME and REDDIT_PASSWORD, will be unique to each user and are accordingly left blank in each program's script.
-Fill them in with your information to use the programs.
+Two of these, REDDIT_USERNAME and REDDIT_PASSWORD, will be unique to each user.
+It is recommended you set these environment variabes permanently in your .bash_profile (or equivalent, depending on your system).
+If either or both are unset when the script is run, you will be prompted to supply the missing variables at the command line.

 Before running, be sure to run export PYTHONIOENCODING=UTF-8 in the terminal - otherwise, it will not be able to render non-ASCII characters.

+Happy Redditing!